-As the Group has made a loss for the year ended 30 June 2011, all options on issue are considered antidilutive and have not been included in the calculation of diluted earnings per share.
+For the year ended 30 June 2009, all options on issue were antidilutive as the various exercise prices were all greater than the average market price of the Company's shares during the year.
 This has resulted in the diluted earnings per share being the same as the basic earnings per share.
-These options could potentially dilute basic earnings per share in the future.